cpjobling/eg-247-textbook/_sources/transfer_functions/2/transfer_function_basics.md

 ![example](images/write.png)

 Find the transfer function of a simple pendulum with zero initial conditions using the linearized equations of motion.
-Consider that the pendulum is being driven by an arbitrary forcing function $u(t)$ (note that any angle dependence of the forcing would be baked into $u(t0$).
+Consider that the pendulum is being driven by an arbitrary forcing function $u(t)$ (note that any angle dependence of the forcing would be baked into $u(t)$.
 The equations of motion are:

 $$\ddot{\theta} + \frac{g}{l} \theta = u$$